 - Storm surges.

-There are any number of dangerous conditions that can come from a hurricane, and you shouldn’t wait until it comes before you prepare.
+There is any number of dangerous conditions that can come from a hurricane, and you shouldn’t wait until it comes before you prepare.
 If you want to maximize your chances of keeping your home intact when a hurricane hits, you need to make plans in advance.
 If you live on the Texas Gulf Coast, it’s not a question of if you’ll get hit by a hurricane or tropical storm.
 It’s a question of when.
 If your roof is solidly built and reinforced, it has a better chance of withstanding the force of strong winds and heavy rains. but if your roof hasn’t been properly reinforced, it’s more likely to be blown off (which will destroy your home).

 Why Your Roof Can Fail in High Winds

-When high winds from a hurricane or tornado blows over your home, they press into your roof with an incredible amount of force.
+When high winds from a hurricane or tornado blow over your home, they press into your roof with an incredible amount of force.
 And a similar amount of force presses against your windward walls.
 All of this happens while pressure is exerted against the inside walls and under the roof, which creates a suction situation.
 If your roof hasn’t been secured properly, the combination of interior and exterior pressure could cause it to rip off the walls.
 And in many cases, the walls will collapse outward as if the entire home had exploded.
 If your roof has been properly secured, the energy that’s created from high winds will be transferred through the walls and into the ground.
 So, your roof won’t bear the brunt of the intense amount of air pressure.

 How You Can Prepare Your Roof for a Hurricane